 Moving gracefully towards a plant-based diet depends on discovering delicious vegan foods to crowd out the meat, milk, and eggs you grew up eating.
 Bean-based meals can play a key role here, especially since they are among the most filling and protein-rich foods available.
 So give yourself every possible advantage when exploring the world of beans.
 Venture beyond pinto beans to explore the delicious, colorful, and tasty lesser-known varieties, and consider investing in a pressure cooker and a book on vegan bean cookery.
 Beans are so cheap relative to any other healthful food that you’ll quickly make back any money you invest in books or cookware, and your diet will become more diverse, healthful, and satisfying than ever before.

-As you can see, even though beans are one of the most popular and simple foods in existence, there’s a great deal to know about them.
+As you can see, even though beans are one of the simplest foods in existence, there’s a great deal to know about them.
 There’s likewise a lot to learn about rice, which offers the ideal complement to beans where flavor and protein is concerned.
-Since beans and rice pair up perfectly, there’s really no way to get the most out of one without also learning about the other.
+Since these two foods pair up perfectly, there’s really no way to get the most out of one without also learning about the other.
 So please check out our guide to rice, which will teach you how to provide your beans with a match made in heaven.